stojadin2701/data-viz/README.md

 ## What am I trying to show with my viz?
 Analyze the interaction of users in projects with different programming languages and the number of commits per language and project over time.
 For instance, do users who contribute to projects in Scala also contribute more to projects in Java or Python?
 We also plan to compare statistics for each language with the overall GitHub’s statistics, for instance:
+ * Average commits by Pull Request
- * Number of changed files by language
+ * Average number of changes files by language by Pull Request/Commit
- * Number of forks/watchers/followers
+ * Average number of forks/watchers/followers
- * Time between open and close (sucess or fail)
+ * ...

+Possibly show the trends in migrations of programmers from one language to another.

 A very broad idea about what we’ll do is in the following image:
 <p align="center"><img src="docs/first-draft.png" alt="Image" width = "70%" height = "70%" align="middle"/></p>